Sub-Menu

 Whether viewed from the perspective of exercise, health, philosophy, or martial arts training, there are several principles concerning the practice of Qi Gong:

-- Intentional movement: careful, flowing balanced style
+- Intentional movement: careful, flowing and balanced

-- Rhythmic breathing: slow, deep, coordinated with fluid movement
+- Rhythmic breathing: slow, deep breathing combined with fluid movement

 - Awareness: calm, focused meditative state